StatCan/aaw/docs/README.md

-- When doing a new translation, the translator will look the diff of `git diff origin/translated-to-french origin/(SOME_COMMIT_ON_MASTER)` (where the commit on master is likely the latest commit)
+- When doing a new translation, the translator will look the diff of `git diff origin/translated-to-french origin/(SOME_COMMIT_ON_MASTER)` (where the commit on master is likely the latest commit) to see what English changes have occur since last translation.
+This documents which new English content requires translation to French.
+- During translation, the translator should check out the **most recent** commit on master and modifying the French content from there.
+They should not start from the `translated-to-french` branch (as this might be missing some new French content).
+- To commit completed French translation content, cherry pick the new French content and merge it into the most recent `master`, but do not overwrite the current `master` English content as it may have been updated since translation started.
-- When a new translation is committed, we will rebase the translated-to-french branch onto the last translated commit (eg: `SOME_COMMIT_ON_MASTER` from above).
+- When a new translation is committed, we will rebase the `translated-to-french` branch onto the last translated commit (eg: `SOME_COMMIT_ON_MASTER` from above).
 Do not rebase onto the commit that actually merged in the latest French update as that may be missing additional English changes.